schafer14/MtM/README.md

 of roughly 13 million moves per second on my laptop.
 You run this benchmark yourself using the perft command.

+## Usage

+MtM is currently structured as a CLI tool.
+Run it with `go run ./perft`.

+If you would like to run the perft test suite you will need to have the roce38 program in your PATH environment.

 ## Future work

 - Performance (with an aim of expanding 40-50 million nps on my laptop: comparable to Roce38)